© Voiles de Saint-Tropez / Gilles Martin-Raget

 For something a little more traditional, then the pretty town of Le Lavandou will have their annual Fête du Romerage.
 At this religious celebration, the main event is a procession which takes participants from the church of Saint-Louis to the chapel of Saint-Clair through the beach, accompanied by folk music and dancing.
 It all ends with three short theatre pieces and there is also a popular Italian communal meal.

 Things to Do

 Traditional markets are still on all over the Golfe of Saint-Tropez.
 The seaside town of Ramatuelle, famous for its long, sandy Pampelonne beach, hosts an arts & crafts market.
-Chic straw hats, local flowers, handmade jewellery, home decorations and colourful pottery will line the stalls.
+Chic straw hats, local flowers, handmade jewellery, home decorations and colourful pottery will fill the stalls.
 However, the most famous market in the region is the Provencal Place des Lices market, which takes place twice per week in the heart of Saint Tropez town.

 European Heritage Days

 Mid-September brings with it the annual European Heritage Days.
 Exceptional locations all across France, including Saint-Tropez, will be open to visitors for free on the Journées du Patrimoine.
 Museums, churches and galleries all open their doors to the public for a weekend of celebration that has become increasingly popular over the years.

 One thing's for sure, you won't have far to go to find a cold glass of rosé to take the heat out of the day, whatever you've been up to.
 A variety of bars, beach clubs and port side restaurants will happily welcome you with live music, acoustic sets and much more.

 The beach club is a quintessential Saint Tropez experience, and most of them can be found on Pampelonne Beach, from the uber-swanky to the family friendly ones, they range in character and price, so pick one that suits your tastes and budgets.